ARArun/router_in_argos/README.md

 the message is meant to be a broadcast all devices will respond to the message.

 This is what we will try to simulate in this experiment.

+### Assumption

+The following assumptions we will be made at least for now so that address could
+be given easily.

+- Less than 255 robots are there in a simulation
+- the first byte of the message specifies the sender
+- the second byte specifies the receiver
+- If we want send message to everybody then second byte is set as zero

+### Assignment of address

+We have to figure out a way to give address to all robots with out the names
+clashing with each other.
+An unique variable like a primary key in sql is needed
+Thankfully we have the robot.id a string unique to each and every robot in the
+experiment.

+        robot.id --> [1,255]
+This is our goal.
+How do we go about it.